Solonarv/Flamefest/README.md

 ### Spells

-#### Flame Wave
+#### Pyroclasm

+level 4; fire sorcery; 6 charges; 12 range

 > Unleash a slow-moving wave of fire that deals 23 fire damage to units in a 12 tile cone.
-Max 1 flamewave at a time.
+Max 1 pyroclasm at a time.

 - 3 SP: +4 range
 - 3 SP: +17 damage